 Student Orientation

-All incoming students are required to participate in Student Orientation at least once, and are encouraged to attend as many times as possible in order to remain informed regarding important matters.
+All incoming students are required to participate in Student Orientation at least once and are encouraged to attend as many times as possible in order to remain informed regarding important matters.
 These events will cover major student issues from the Student Handbook as well as the Academic Catalog (e.g. student life and conduct, staff and faculty, academics, financials and records, library services, and others).

 Recorded archives of the sessions are avail-able to students who are unable to attend or those who desire to review its contents.
 Additional tutorials related to systems and operations are available to help students understand the information systems utilized by the Seminary.